From an English spite palace to a Medieval getaway, see how time has ravaged these abandoned fortresses.

 It might look dainty compared to other castles, but Castle Stalker is still a sight to behold.

-Located on a tiny island off the west coast of Scotland, Castle Stalker is suffused with the tumultuous history of Scotland.
-According to the estate’s website, the castle may have originally belonged to the aristocratic MacDougall family which ruled as the lords of the area in 1320.
+Located on a tiny island off the west coast of Scotland, Castle Stalker represents the tumultuous early history of Scotland.
+According to the estate’s website, the castle may have originally belonged to the aristocratic MacDougall family, which ruled as the lords of the area in 1320.

 But after the MacDougalls were defeated by the King of Scots, Robert the Bruce, they lost their title and their lordship was passed to another family, the Stewarts.
 Eventually, the entirety of the MacDougalls' land was surrendered to the Stewarts as well, including the land on which Castle Stalker now stands.

 Much of the castle's architecture was believed to have been built by Sir John Stewart.
 During their reign, the Stewarts were plagued with scandals of illegitimate offspring and burdened by a bloody feud with the MacDougalls.
 The Stewarts and MacDougalls later battled it out once and for all in 1468 on the mainland area opposite of the castle's island.

 In the centuries that followed, the fortress's ownership changed hands several more times until the Campbell family of Airds possessed it around 1620.
 The Campbells eventually abandoned the castle at the beginning of the 19th century and the structure served simply as a storage house until around 1840.